 On the fake sneakers, you will notice that the Y almost looks like a V due to the tail of the Y being too short.

-Whereas on the authentic pair, the lettering in the inscription is as clear as it could be, so there’s technically little possibility of mistaking one character for another.
+On the authentic pair, the lettering in the inscription is as clear as it could be, so there’s technically little possibility of mistaking one character for another.

-For this step, you will have to first of all flip the shoe to the rear side.
 You will notice that on the fake Yeezy V2 Oreo, the middle stitching is significantly wider, whereas the stitching on the authentic pairs has a different structure and a higher stitching density.

 Also, the threads used on the fake are noticeably thinner and as a result, the stitching is less dense.